There is not enough time for energy transfer as heat to take place to or from the system in these rapid processes.

-These are adiabatic processes in which no transfer of heat occurs between the system and its environment and no work is done on or by the system.
+These are adiabatic processes in which no heat transfer occurs between the system and its environment, and no work is done on or by the system.
 These types of adiabatic processes are called free expansion.
 It is an irreversible process in which a gas expands into an insulated evacuated chamber.
 It is also called Joule expansion.
-For an ideal gas, the temperature doesn’t change (see: Joule’s Second Law), however, real gases experience a temperature change during free expansion.
-In free expansion Q = W = 0, and the first law requires that:
+For an ideal gas, the temperature doesn’t change (see: Joule’s Second Law).
+However, real gases experience a temperature change during free expansion.
+In free expansion, Q = W = 0, and the first law requires that:

 dEint = 0

 A free expansion can not be plotted on a P-V diagram because the process is rapid, not quasistatic.
 The intermediate states are not equilibrium states, and hence the pressure is not clearly defined.